Flexing RISC-V Instruction Subset Processors to Extreme Edge: Introduction

-The RISP generation methodology avoids the significant effort of generating proprietary software toolsets specific to ASIPs by relying on the RISC-V software eco-system.
-For short-lived extreme edge applications, we predict that RISPs do not need software updates due to the short life of electronics embedded in the extreme edge device.
-For long-lasting extreme edge applications, occasional software updates to RISPs are needed.
-This implies the updated application(s) need to be re-compiled but the generated code must be constrained to the instruction subset supported by the RISP.
-This requires the modification in the RISC-V compiler (e.g., gcc) backend to constrain code generation to the instruction subset of the RISP.
-This is a far more complex task than it sounds.
-Instead, we develop a tool that takes the code of the updated application(s) re-compiled to the full ISA, and re-writes the new instructions that are not in the instruction subset of the RISP in terms of the instructions in the instruction subset using Generative AI, more specifically, ChatGPT RISC-V Assembly plugin.
+The RISSP generation methodology avoids the significant effort of generating proprietary software toolsets specific to ASIPs by relying on the RISC-V software ecosystem.
+For short-lived extreme edge applications, we predict that RISSPs do not need software updates due to the short life of electronics embedded in the extreme edge device.
+For long-lasting extreme edge applications, occasional software updates to RISSPs are needed.
+In this context, the updated application(s) need to be recompiled but the generated code must be constrained to the instruction subset supported by the target RISSP.
+This requires several modifications in the RISC-V compiler (e.g., gcc) backend to constrain code generation to the instruction subset of the RISSP.
+However, these modifications involve various challenges at multiple levels of the compiler stack.
+Instead, we develop a Generative AI-based tool that receives the assembly code of the updated application(s) recompiled to the full ISA, and rewrites the new instructions that are not supported by the RISSP in terms of the instruction subset.

-We design and implement RISPs as FlexICs using \textit{Pragmatic}’s 0.6µm FlexIC process.
-The proposed methodology can automatically generate RISPs that, on average, consume approximately 26\% less power and occupy around 30\% less area than a 32-bit RISC-V processor supporting the full ISA when synthesized.
-Compared to \textit{Serv}, RISPs are on average 30 times more energy efficient.
+The proposed methodology can automatically generate RISSPs that are 8-to-43\% smaller and 3-to-30\% lower power, when synthesized, compared to a processor supporting the full RISC-V ISA, also generated by the same methodology, and on average about 40 times more energy efficient than \textit{Serv} \cite{b39}.
+When physically implemented as FlexICs, the extreme edge RISSPs achieve up to 42\% area and 21\% power savings relative to the full RISC-V processor.

-The contributions of this paper are summarized as follows: \begin{enumerate} \item Automatic generation of RISC-V instruction subset processors (RISPs) that implement only the subset of the RISC-V ISA targeting extreme edge applications, whilst still relying on the existing software eco-system \item Design of a RISP using a pre-verified instruction hardware block library to reduce the verification time and time-to-market of RISPs significantly \item A Generative AI based tool to re-target the new instructions in the updated application(s) to the instructions in the instruction subset supported by RISP for long-lasting extreme edge applications \end{enumerate}
+The contributions of this paper are summarized as follows: \begin{enumerate} \item Automatic generation of RISC-V instruction subset processors (RISSPs) that implement only the subset of the RISC-V ISA targeting extreme edge applications, whilst still relying on the existing software ecosystem \item Design of a RISSP using a pre-verified instruction hardware block library to significantly reduce the verification time and time-to-market of RISSPs \item A Generative AI based tool to retarget the new instructions in the updated application(s) to the instructions in the instruction subset supported by RISSP for long-lasting extreme edge applications \end{enumerate}